BSalita/SH_Bidding/README.md

 5. **Transform the Endplay native dataFrame into a project native dataFrame:**

     - Project native format is dictated by the specific requirements of this project’s analytical tools and methodologies.
-No matter the source of the game data (ACBL, BBO, French Bridge, etc.), it's first coalesced into the source's native format and then transformed into this project's native format.
+No matter the source of the game data (ACBL, BBO, French Bridge, etc.), it's first coalesced into a dataframe of the source's native format and then transformed into a dataframe of the project's native format.

 6. **Clean and augment the data:**
     - There are over 1000 columns which can be augmented from a deal (e.g. Hands, suit lengths, HCP, individual cards, etc.).
 Augmenting includes creating columns for every bidding expression (e.g. Balanced, HCP, SL\_[CDHS], Solid\_[CDHS] Rebiddable\_[CDHSN].